 As discussed in Section 1.2, Previous Environmental Documents, for the purposes of this analysis, the proposed project modifications are compared to the certified Final EIR development scenario and/or the certified 2016 Old Mammoth Place CUP Amendment development scenario.
-Potential environmental impacts resulting from the proposed project, as compared to the development scenario below for each environmental topic area considered in the certified Final EIR.
+Potential environmental impacts resulting from the proposed project, as compared to the development scenario presented in the certified Final EIR and Addendum for the Specific Plan, are presented below for each environmental topic area considered in the certified Final EIR.
 Implementation of the proposed project would not require any new mitigation measures compared to those recommended in the Final EIR and/or Addendum.
 Mitigation measures recommended within this analysis are the same as those presented in the Final EIR and only include those applicable to the proposed project modifications.